 Note: The GFW is not in effect in the Special Administrative Regions such as Hong Kong and Macau, but Chinese authorities likely still closely monitor traffic from these regions.

 How Does the Great Firewall Work?

-The Great Firewall of China is a vast, sophisticated system, but from a user’s perspective, functions in a straightforward manner.
-If you try to access blocked content in China — for example, Facebook — the website simply doesn’t load.
+The Great Firewall of China is a vast, sophisticated system, but from a user’s perspective, it functions in a straightforward manner.
+If you try to access blocked content in China (eg: Facebook) the website simply doesn’t load.